-Some day when you are not stressed or pressed for time, pour yourself a cup of coffee, tea, or water and fill out the nitty gritty parts of the Common Application.
+- Some day when you are not stressed or pressed for time, pour yourself a cup of coffee, tea, or water and fill out the nitty gritty parts of the Common Application.
 You’ll be asked for your name, family and school information, activities and the like.
 This is a time consuming process, but the nice part of the Common Application is that if you are applying to any of the over 700 Common Application schools, you only have to do it once.
 You can also fill in part of it, save it and come back to it later.
-There is specific information you will need to fill out for each college on our member pages, and those are quickly being added to the Common App each day.
+There is specific information you will need to fill out for each college on our member pages, and those are quickly being added to the Common Application each day.

-Do some thinking about who you would like to write your recommendations, and make sure that you are submitting recommendations that fill a college’s requirement.
+- Think about who you would like to write your recommendations, and make sure that you are submitting recommendations that fill a college’s requirement.
 In HMC’s case, this means getting one recommendation from a math or science teacher and one from a humanities or social science teacher.
 Be ready to ask your teachers early so they don’t get overcommitted.
 Perhaps send them an e-mail letting them know what you enjoyed about their class and reminding them of any projects or papers you did for them.

 None of these steps should take you a huge amount of time, especially if you break down filling out the Common Application into manageable steps.
 Take time to enjoy your summer, read a book, go to movies, or enjoy the outdoors.
 However, if you set aside even a small amount of time now to get a start on some pieces of your application, you will be in a better position come the fall.
 This all works out in the end.
 I promise.